 We understand that you may have many questions and concerns during the COVID-19 pandemic.
-Please be assured that we are taking significant steps to ensure the health and well-being of our staff, patients, community members, and health care partners.
+Please be assured that we have taken significant steps to ensure the health and well-being of our staff, patients, community members, and health care partners.
 To learn more about COVID-19, please read our blog post.

-First and foremost, we are here for you, and our team is ready to care for you during this difficult time.
-Here are the many ways in which we are keeping our staff and patients safe to minimize potential exposure to COVID-19.
+First and foremost, we are always here for you, and our team is ready to care for you, especially during this difficult time.
+Here are the many ways in which we have been keeping our staff and patients safe to minimize potential exposure to COVID-19.

-- We are currently limiting the number of office staff in our building and many staff are now working remotely from home.
+- We are limiting the number of office staff in our building and many staff are successfully working remotely from home.